shloop/google-book-scraper/README.md

 ### Basic Usage

-To download a single book or issue of a magazine as a PDF to the current directory, provide the its URL as a command line argument.
+To download a single book or issue of a magazine as a PDF to the current directory, provide its URL as a command line argument.

 ```
 gbscraper <URL>
 ```
+> [!NOTE]
+> In some shells you may need to wrap the URL in quotes.

 ### Batch Downloads